Prrr: Personal Random Rewards for Blockchain Reporting

 This trade-off cannot be resolved by fair transaction ordering, which aims to sequence blockchain transactions based on the order of their publication~\cite{kursawe2020wendy,orda2021enforcing,kelkar2020order,kelkar2022order,cachin2022quick}.
 A publisher with superior connectivity or computational power can consistently publish first, securing rewards and discouraging others, ultimately driving the system toward centralization.

-Some works pursue decentralized report \emph{generation} in rollups~\cite{motepalli2023sok,wang2024mechanism}, but the reporting problem is about \emph{publication and inclusion} on chain, which these designs do not address.
+Some works pursue decentralized report \emph{generation} in rollups~\cite{motepalli2023sok,wang2025p}, but the reporting problem is about \emph{publication and inclusion} on chain, which these designs do not address.

 Other efforts target reporting within particular domains.
 ZkFair~\cite{zkfaird} rewards multiple publishers for publishing the same claim, but it forgoes efficiency, as every report must be recorded on chain.
 Chainlink~\cite{breidenbach2021chainlink} adopts a watchdog-priority scheme for price-bias alerts: Publishers receive sequential opportunities to publish an alert, and if a higher-priority node does not publish, the chance passes to the next.
 Mouallem et al.~\cite{mouallem2026resilient} formalize this setting as the \emph{alerting problem} and design protocols whose reward and penalty rules maximize the budget a bribing adversary must spend to suppress an alert.
 Both, however, assume a predefined set of staked publishers, whereas our model allows public participation.